 If you’re like me, you might not have a clue what you’ll be doing 5 years from now.
 After all, it’s quite a long time for someone in their early twenties, especially as the world is changing at an increasing pace.

 Now, of course, the hiring manager knows this too.
 They don’t expect you to give a perfect answer.
 Instead, they’re trying to understand your career goals and what you aspire to do going forward.

 If they’re interns to attract future graduates, they might also want to know whether you would consider staying with the company after your internship.
 In that case, they’ll want to know: are you devoted to the company?
 Will you be in it for the long haul?

 To show the company that you’re not an immediate flight risk, it’s best to steer away from job titles, unrealistic aspirations, and ambitious dreams like starting your own business or writing a best-selling novel.
-Instead, I would suggest focussing more on the broader goals you have for your career and what types of new tasks and responsibilities you would like to take on.
+Instead, focus more on the broader goals you have for your career and what types of new tasks and responsibilities you would like to take on.